Italian Lemon Sorbet, Delicious & Refreshing Recipe

 In a medium saucepan, combine the water and sugar, then heat over medium heat, stirring constantly until the sugar is completely dissolved.
 This will be your simple syrup you will need to mix in with the rest of the ingredients.
 Remove the saucepan from the heat and let the simple syrup cool to room temperature.

 Once the simple syrup is cool, mix in the fresh lemon juice and lemon zest.
-Add the vodka if you’re using it to help maintain a smoother texture, then transfer the mixture to a container and refrigerate for at least 1-2 hours, or until it’s thoroughly chilled.
+Add the vodka if you’re using it to help maintain a smoother texture and avoid ice crystals, then transfer the mixture to a container and refrigerate for at least 1-2 hours, or until it’s thoroughly chilled.

 Pour the chilled mixture into an ice cream maker and churn according to the manufacturer’s instructions until it reaches a soft-serve consistency.
 But if you don’t have an ice cream maker, fear not: this is absolutely doable pour the mixture into a shallow dish and place it in the freezer.
 Stir the mixture every 30 minutes for about 3-4 hours until it reaches the desired texture.